The facts about strip clubs in England & the UK

 So how do you navigate these scantily-clad quandaries?
 The Mix finds out.

 “You’re going to have to decide what you want most.
 Is it to be with your friends in a strip club?
-Or do you want to feel OK about your relationship?” says Paula Hall, a sex therapist for Relate.
+Or do you want to feel ok about your relationship?” says Paula Hall, a sex therapist for Relate.

-Another helpful question to ask yourself is: “Would I be happy if my girlfriend/sister/future daughter was a lap dancer?”
+Another helpful question to ask yourself is: “Would I be happy if my partner/sister/future daughter was a lap dancer?”
 Whatever you decide, if you’re in a relationship, don’t be tempted to lie about your choice.

 “My boyfriend was going on a stag do and told me they were going to a strip club,” says Fiona*, 25.
 “I’m really against them and told him I felt uncomfortable.
 But he argued if he didn’t go, he would be a killjoy.
 In the end, I let him, but I felt sick the whole night.”